RE: Some benchmarks - Added by icy about 6 years ago

-RE: Some benchmarks - Added by fredrikwidlund almost 6 years ago
+RE: Some benchmarks - Added by fredrikwidlund about 6 years ago

 I added a post with tests using multiple cores now and the different between weighttp and pounce is much smaller but at least in this test is seems pounce is slightly faster.

 RE: Some benchmarks - Added by gstrauss over 1 year ago